Brand value, marketing investments and capital structure. An empirical analysis

 The second part of the research paper, detailed in the fourth and final chapter, is reserved for empirical analysis with the purpose of evaluating whether or not some of the hypotheses

 theoretically outlined previously find a basis in reality.
 Through a prevalently quantitative investigation an attempt will be made to demonstrate the existence of a link between marketing spend, especially investments aimed towards brand building, brand value expressed in monetary terms and business capital structure.
 The examination of this correlation, which has not yet been explored in existing literature, constitutes an important plus, and hopefully is an element of great originality.
-In addition, if the output of the analysis should prove to be statistically significant, it will be possible to attribute ulterior scientific relevance to the research activities carried out. [a cura dell'Autore]
+In addition, if the output of the analysis should prove to be statistically significant, it will be possible to attribute ulterior scientific relevance to the research activities carried out. [edited by Author]